Language Transfer

 While during this simple lesson, you’ll probably be able to answer his questions without pausing the audio, in later lessons you’ll certainly need to stop them for a bit to reflect and say your response out loud.

-What was nice about this first lesson is that you actually come away having learned quite a few words, sentences and basic grammar principles in a very easy and relaxed manner.
+What was nice about this first lesson is that you come away having learned quite a few words, sentences and basic grammar principles in a very easy and relaxed manner.

 The only confusing thing was that Mihalis explains what some of the letters of the alphabet look like despite having said to ignore reading and writing.
-The other thing was that lesson three begins playing in Soundcloud without anything showing on the page so you can’t pause the audio.
-As such you need to return to the ‘Free Courses’ page and click on the next lesson if you want to continue.

 Starting with the Swahili course

-The Swahili course starts in a completely different way and this just goes to show each language has its own learning path.
+The Swahili course starts in a completely different way, and this just goes to show each language has its own learning path.

 With Swahili, Mihalis starts by looking at what verbs look like so instead of having two words like ‘to sleep’ in English, Swahili just has one ‘kulala’ and this essentially means the same thing.